-- Step 1 From the Administration Console, navigate to the IDC Management > Alert Tones window. - Step 2 Click the link in the Name column for the alert tone set that you want to view or edit.
+Step 1 From the Administration Console, navigate to the IDC Management > Alert Tones window.
+Step 2 Click the link in the Name column for the alert tone set that you want to view or edit.
 An alert tones detail window displays current information about the tone set that you chose.

-- Step 3 To download the alert tone set without making any changes, click the Download button. - Step 4 To edit the information for the alert tone set, take any of the following actions: - In the Name field, enter a new name for the alert tone set. - In the Description field, enter a new description for the tone set. - Click the Browse button to upload and overwrite the existing tone set. - Step 5 Click Save.

-Step 6 To associate an alert tone set to an ops view, click the Ops View tab and follow the steps in the "Associating an Alert Tone Set to an Ops View" section on page 2-92.
+Step 3 To download the alert tone set without making any changes, click the Download button.
+Step 4 To edit the information for the alert tone set, take any of the following actions: • In the Name field, enter a new name for the alert tone set. • In the Description field, enter a new description for the tone set. • Click the Browse button to upload and overwrite the existing tone set.
+Step 5 Click Save.
+If you do not want to save your changes, click Cancel .
+Step 6 To associate an alert tone set to an ops view, click the Ops View tab and follow the steps in the "Associating an Alert Tone Set to an Ops View" section on page 2-107.